IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

 where **\<Ambari_Admin_password\>** is the password of Ambari admin user
 <br>(the script is interactive and will ask you to press keys to proceed, so you need to keep an eye on it)

-6. Proceed with the following section to customize the VM for the BigSQL exercises.
+6. Proceed to the following section to customize the VM for the BigSQL exercises.

 ---------------------------------------------------------------------------
 5- Steps to run the customization scripts for BigSQL exercises